kabeer11111/Beautify/README.md

 - **Issues**: Open an issue on GitHub for bugs or feature requests
 - **Community**: Join discussions in the repository

----
-##Note:- User's might see the below error since a proper payment gateway is not added to the site...Still the orders will be properly visble in the orders section when a user places an order.
+## ⚠️ Note:- User's might see the below error since a proper payment gateway is not added to the site...Still the orders will be properly visble in the orders section when a user places an order.

-**Order Failed
+**Order Failed**
-User not authenticated.
+**User not authenticated.**